 Looks like we are headed toward a city, or at least a village.

-As they continued, the farms started looking more prosperous and less rough, and the road started to see some traffic.
+As they continued, the farms started looking more prosperous and less rough, and the road began to see some traffic.
 A few mounted men and women rode by on horseback.
 Rain decided that they must be something like scouts or sentries, as they weren't nearly armored enough to be knights or paladins.
 It seemed clear to Rain that they were the reason it was possible to have a farm without being found dead in the morning with a slime digesting your head.
 The equipment of the scouts varied, but he did notice that each of them had a small copper plate hanging from a chain around their neck with some sort of symbol on it.
 He wasn’t close enough to make out what it was, however.

 The scouts ignored them, concerned with monsters and not scruffy travelers, Rain decided.
-They were currently being similarly ignored by a man driving a donkey-pulled cart down the road towards them.
+They were being similarly ignored by a man driving a donkey-pulled cart down the road towards them.
 The cart contained a few barrels in the back, and as it drew closer Rain saw that they were probably for ale or beer, as they had taps in the side.
 Anton perked at the sight, calling out something to the driver in a hopeful tone.
-The man shook his head and Anton sunk back down desultorily and went back to complaining about his feet.
+The man shook his head and Anton sunk back down dejectedly and went back to complaining about his feet.

 Not having any idea of how to say “are we there yet,” he settled on the caveman equivalent.